jamessat/neural-networks-demo/README.md

 This repo contains a set of python projects that demonstrate writing a neural network from scratch without using libraries like tensorflow.
-The code runs on google collab adn was mainly put together by Gemini.
+The code runs on google collab and was mainly put together by Gemini.